 For those reasons, reflective telescopes have become the usual solution for astronomy.

 Early reflective telescopes suffered from the problem of rapid tarnishing of the reflecting surfaces, when using speculum metal mirrors.
-This problem was done largely solved by using metal-coated mirrors based on glass or ceramic substrates.
+This problem was done largely solved by using metal-coated first surface mirrors based on glass or ceramic mirror substrates.
 Those are also harder, i.e., they preserve their shape more accurately, and some of them exhibit very small thermal expansion coefficients.

 Extremely precise large telescope mirrors are nowadays usually made with glass ceramic substrate materials, optimized for a very low coefficient of thermal expansion.
 Note that deviations from the ideal shape should ideally be far below one optical wavelength.
 The wavefront accuracy can be further improved with adaptive optics, which usually correct distortions from the primary mirror not at their source, but at a more convenient location, where the beam path is more compact.

 Telescopes which combine refractive and reflective optics are called catadioptric.
 That combination provides additional options for correcting image aberrations (even for a wide field of view) and for developing compact and lightweight designs.
 The simplest type is the catadioptric dialyte, consisting of a single-element focusing lens as the objective and a silver-coated concave mirror.